-Windows users are used to be able to create shortcuts to have fast access to their files and folders which is especially useful if these are buried deep in their system – this feature isn’t as obvious on most Linux systems as it is in Windows.
-Shortcuts are made using symbolic links here.
+Windows users are used to being able to create shortcuts to have fast access to their files and folders easily.
+This is especially useful when these are buried deep in their filesystem.
+This feature isn't as obvious on most Linux systems as it is on Windows.

 Terminal way (the link will appear in the folder the terminal points to):

 ln -s <target file or folder> <link name - which can be a file or folder>